ramiel/router.js/README.md

 1. `href`, which is the url that matched
 2. `params`, all the params recognized in the url.
 We will talk about this in a while
-3. `queryString`, all the params passed as regular html query string
+3. `query`, all the params passed as regular html query string

 What if more than a route match your url?
 Well, the next parameter will be populated with a function you can call to execute the next route which match.
 Elsewhere next is null